fiatconnect/specification/fiatconnect-api.md

 ####  7.3.2.2. `CheckingAccount`

-`CheckingAccountInr` is a Fiat Account schema that represents accounts for transactions across multiple currencies.
+`CheckingAccount` is a Fiat Account schema that represents accounts for transactions across multiple currencies.

 ```
 {